Chilkoot Trail Conditions Report

 Emergencies

-U.S. Park Service Rangers will not be on patrol until late Spring 2023.
+Park rangers typically patrol the trail during the peak season: mid-spring - summer.
 There is no cell phone coverage along the trail.
-Iridium Satellite phones may work in some areas.
-Satellite phone users may seek 24 hour emergency assistance through Denali Dispatch at 1-907-683-6351 in US.
+Satellite-enabled phone users may seek 24-hour emergency assistance through Denali Dispatch at 1-907-683-6351 in US.
 Bad weather conditions may delay medical or rescue assistance for several days.
-Helicopter medical evacuations from the trail will cost a minimum of $1800.
+Helicopter medical evacuations from the trail will cost approximatly $2,000.
 Trail hikers are advised to consult their medical insurance policies before starting their hike.
-Only those experienced in winter backcountry travel, prepared with essential avalanche safety and winter camping gear, and travelling with partners should attempt the Chilkoot in early Spring.
+Only those experienced in winter backcountry travel, prepared with essential avalanche safety and winter camping gear, and travelling with partners should attempt the Chilkoot Trail in early Spring.

 Weather